 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 (Joh 3:16)

 Look carefully at the end of that verse.
 There is a full-stop, a period.
-Praise God for that period!
-It is the greatest period in the history of periods!
+Thank God for that period!
+It is the greatest period in the history of periods.
 That period declares the scandalous grace of God that will not share the stage with any man.
 The old covenant required about a hundred chapters to list all the things you need to do if you were to have any hope of impressing God, but here in the new, you just have to believe.
 Full-stop!

 Jesus = grace

-Jesus may not have said “I love you” but those who met Him went away knowing they were dearly loved.
+Jesus may not have said “I love you” but those who met him went away knowing they were dearly loved.
 Just ask John.
 For the rest of his life he went around telling people, “I’m the disciple Jesus loves.”
 So are you.